deadpixi/mtm/README.rst

 =============

-One nice thing about mtm is that it emulates (accurately) an existing terminal type that is widely supported: `mach` and/or `mach-color`.
+One nice thing about mtm is that it emulates (accurately) an existing terminal type that is widely supported.
 This terminal emulation is actually implemented as a library, called `libtmt`_, that you may find useful.

+This emulation is tested using the `tack` utility and passes all standard tests.
+Additionally, it has been moderately fuzz-tested (approximately 35 million random escape sequences and screenfulls of text) and no problems have been discovered.

+**Note that this does not mean mtm is bug-free!**
+No software is.
+However, there are no *known* bugs in mtm's terminal emulation.

 This means that mtm will work out-of-the-box on most systems, at least terminal-emulation-wise.
-There is generally no need to install a new termcap definition (assuming your existing termcap database has entries for `mach`/`mach-color`; most have for the past twenty years).

 .. _`libtmt`: https://github.com/deadpixi/libtmt

-Anything that uses termcap/terminfo or (n)curses should "just work" with mtm.  mtm does not, however, support some features that some programs want (and neither did the original `mach`/`mach-color` console).
+Anything that uses termcap/terminfo or (n)curses should "just work" with mtm. mtm does not, however, support some features that some programs want.
 The only user-visible features that might be missed are terminal-title setting and mouse support.
 If you need those, mtm will not work for you, sorry.

-Note that mtm also intentionally breaks compatibilty with the `mach` console by rendering blinking text as bold instead.
-This is because nobody likes blinking text, and it can actually be dangerous for some people with epilepsy and other conditions.

 Usage
 =====

 Usage is simple::

-    mtm [-m] [-c KEY] [-e MILLISECONDS]
+    mtm [-mu] [-c KEY]

 The `-m` flag puts mtm in monochrome mode.

+The `-u` flag instructs mtm to use Unicode box-drawing characters.
+Note that if your system/compiler doesn't support Unicode, this option will have no effect.

 The `-c` flag lets you specify a keyboard character to use as the "command prefix" for mtm when modified with *control* (see below).
 By default, this is `g`.

-The `-e` flag specifies how long mtm will wait after seeing an escape character to see if it's the beginning of a special sequence.

 Once inside mtm, things pretty much work like any other terminal.
 However, mtm lets you split up the terminal into multiple virtual terminals.